COVID-19 Response in New Hampshire

 Information for Nonprofit Organizations

-Volunteer NH recognizes the critical work of NH nonprofits and offers Get Connected as a resource to help with locating volunteer resources to assist.
+Volunteer NH recognizes the critical work of NH nonprofits and offers Get Connected as a resource to help with locating volunteer and material resources to assist.
 Nonprofits new to Get Connected can click here to register.
-Nonprofits registered with Get Connected can list their opportunities, making sure to select “COVID-19 Volunteer Needs” from the Initiative field for easy sorting.
+Nonprofits registered with Get Connected can list their opportunities, making sure to select “COVID-19 Volunteer Needs” or “COVID-19 In-Kind Donations Needed” from the Initiative field for easy sorting.

-Volunteers can search listings within the COVID-19 Initiative and click “respond” if they are interested in offering their time to assist.
+Individuals can search listings within the COVID-19 initiatives and click “respond” if they are interested in offering their time or resources to assist.
 This will alert your volunteer manager, who can then reach out directly to the interested volunteer.
-Your organization will be responsible for coordinating with the individual(s) who have responded, and a response is not a guaranteed volunteer.
+Your organization will be responsible for coordinating with the individual(s) who have responded, and a response is not a guaranteed user.

-If you have volunteer needs but are not a registered 501(c)3 nonprofit organization, 211 NH provides the residents of NH with easy and accurate access to health and human services and to meet their needs daily and in times of crisis.
+If you are an individual in need of assistance, 211 NH provides the residents of NH with easy and accurate access to health and human services and to meet their needs daily and in times of crisis.
 Call 2-1-1 from anywhere in New Hampshire (or 1-866-444-4211 from outside New Hampshire).

 Keeping Volunteers Safe and Healthy